tarunsinghjodha325/CodeGraphContext/README.md

 1.  **Install:** `pip install codegraphcontext`
 2.  **Setup:** `cgc setup`
-    This interactive command guides you through configuring your Neo4j database connection.
-It offers several options:
+    This interactive command guides you through configuring your Neo4j database connection and automatically setting up your IDE.

+        **Database Configuration:**
-    *   **Local Setup (Docker Recommended):** Helps you set up a local Neo4j instance using Docker, which is the easiest way to get started.
+    *   **Local Setup (Docker Recommended):** Helps you set up a local Neo4j instance using Docker.
+Requires Docker and Docker Compose to be installed.
-    *   **Local Setup (Linux Binary):** For Debian-based Linux systems (like Ubuntu), `cgc setup` can automate the installation of Neo4j directly on your machine.
+    *   **Local Setup (Linux Binary):** For Debian-based Linux systems (like Ubuntu), `cgc setup` can automate the installation of Neo4j.
+Requires `sudo` privileges.
     *   **Hosted Setup:** Allows you to connect to an existing remote Neo4j database (e.g., Neo4j AuraDB).

+    **IDE/CLI Configuration:**
+    After setting up your database, the wizard will ask to configure your development environment.
+It can automatically detect and configure the following:
+    *   VS Code
+    *   Cursor
+    *   Claude
+    *   Gemini CLI

-    Upon successful configuration, `cgc setup` will generate two important files:
+    Upon successful configuration, `cgc setup` will generate and place the necessary configuration files:
-    *   `mcp.json`: Contains the MCP client configuration for CodeGraphContext.
+    *   It creates an `mcp.json` file in your current directory for reference.
-    *   `~/.codegraphcontext/.env`: Stores your Neo4j connection credentials securely.
+    *   It stores your Neo4j credentials securely in `~/.codegraphcontext/.env`.
+    *   It updates the settings file of your chosen IDE/CLI (e.g., `.claude.json` or VS Code's `settings.json`).

 3.  **Start:** `cgc start`

 ## MCP Client Configuration

+The `cgc setup` command attempts to automatically configure your IDE/CLI.
+If you choose not to use the automatic setup, or if your tool is not supported, you can configure it manually.

-Add the following to your MCP client's configuration:
+Add the following server configuration to your client's settings file (e.g., VS Code's `settings.json` or `.claude.json`):

 ```json
 {